MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/software-defined-networking.md

 ### <a name="bkmk_hv"></a>Hyper-V Network Virtualization

-Hyper-V Network Virtualization helps you abstract your applications and workloads from the physical network by using virtual networks.
+Hyper-V Network Virtualization (HNV) helps you abstract your applications and workloads from the physical network by using virtual networks.
 Virtual networks provide the necessary multitenant isolation while running on a shared physical network fabric, thereby driving up resource utilization.
 To ensure that you can carry forward your existing investments, you can set up virtual networks on existing networking gear.
-In addition, virtual networks are compatible with virtual Local Area Networks (VLANs).
+Also, virtual networks are compatible with virtual Local Area Networks (VLANs).

 For more information, see [Hyper-V Network Virtualization](../sdn/technologies/hyper-v-network-virtualization/Hyper-V-Network-Virtualization.md).